-- 136.-LATIN IV.
+- 136.-CAESAR.
+Books V-VII.
 This is a continuation of the preceding course.
-The last three books of the Commentaries will be read.
-Special emphasis will be put on the work of Vercingetorix and the Great Rebellion of united Gaul against Roman authority, the climax of Caesar's story.
+The last three books of the Commentarias will be read.
+Special emphasis will be put on the work of Vercingetorix and the Great Rebellion of united Gaul agains Roman authority, the climax of Caesar's story.
 Thorough grammar review of all high school Latin accompanies this course.
 The prerequisite is Latin III or two years of high school Latin.
-4 quarter hours. - Text: Walker's Caesar and Bennett's New Latin Grammar. - 137.-LATIN V. As many of Cicero's Orations will be read as possible.
+4 quarter hours. - Text: Walker's Caesar and Bennett's New Latin Grammar. - 137.-CICERO'S ORATIONS.
+As many of Cicero's Orations will be read as possible.
 Among which will be included those against Catiline and Cicero's plea for poetry and literature contained in the Pro Archia Poets.
-Attention will be called to Cicero's prominence as an orator and statesman at Rome.
-Grammar study will be stressed in this course as in the preceding.
-Prerequisite for this course is the same as for the preceding.
-Text: Chase and Stuart's Cicero's Orations and Bennetts' New Latin Grammar. - 235.-LATIN VI.
+Attention will be called to Cicero's prominence as an orator and statesman at Rome Grammar study will be stressed in this course as in the preceding.
+Prerequisite for this course is the same as for the preceding. - Text: Chase and Stuart's Cicero's Orations and Bennetts' New Latin Grammar. - 138.-NEPOS.
+As many of the biographies of the Greek generals from the De Illustribus Viris of this author will be read as time will permit.
+His pure Latinity, his easy elegence and unaffected simplicity have made the Lives of Nepos a favorite text book for many centuries.
+Prerequisite is same as for other courses of this group.
+4 quarter hours. - Text: Chase and Stuart's Cornelius Nepos and Bernetss's New Latin Grammar. - 235.-LIVY.
 The reading of this course will be done in Books XXI and XXII of Livy's Roman History-The story of Hannibal's attempt to destroy Rome.
-Livy's place in Roman Literature, the style and importance of his writings will be noted.
-Along with the reading, Grammar study will be emphasized continuously as in the two preceding courses.
-Prerequisite for Latin VI is the same as for Latin V. Either of these two courses is suited for the entrance of students with credit for two years of high school Latin.
-4 quarter hours. - Text: Chase and Stuart's Livy together with Bennetts' New Latin Grammar. - 236.-LATIN VII.
-The Catiline of Sallust will first be read, then the Jugurthine War if time permits.
-These will be read as examples of Roman history writing, the Catiline more especially for the back-ground it sets for Cicero's Orations a contemporary Roman's account of the affair.
-Grammar study will accompany the reading.
-As various constructions become familiar to the student others will be noted.
-The prerequisite is satisfactory completion of course V or VI or four years of high school Latin.
-4 quarter hours.
+Livy's place in Roman Literature, the style and importance of his writing will be noted.
+Along with the reading, Grammar study will